Cold (Cold album): Background

 Regarding the album's producer Ross Robinson, vocalist Scooter Ward stated "Ross is, to me, the best metal producer you can get.
 He just drags the heaviness out of everything, like with Slipknot.
 It's amazing what he does.
 When you record with Ross one time, you gotta give it your all.
 You have to go off like you would onstage."

 When they began recording the album in 1997, Cold were known as Grundig.
 During the recording process, Ward learned that German stereo manufacturer Grundig was trying to sue him and the band for $300,000 over use of its name.
 Ward reflected "I thought, what are you talking about?
 We don't have any money.
 Everybody was throwing names around.
 Wes, the Limp Bizkit guitarist, said he had a great idea: Cold.
 It was the perfect name.
 It fits the music."

-The album is copyrighted from 1997, despite being released in mid-1998.
+The album is copyrighted from 1997, despite being released in 1998.
 It was meant to come out on November 18, 1997, but was pushed back.